NeelChotai/low-battery/README.md

 Where `l` is the first (low) notification and `c` is the second (critical).

-Scans every 2 minutes unless battery is above 30% where the interval is increased to 10 minutes.
+Polls battery every 2 minutes unless battery is above 30% where the interval is increased to 10 minutes.